TMG-nl/Styleguide/css/readme.md

 ## General Rules

-- Use tabs for indentation.
+- Use 2 spaces for indentation.

-- For strings, use `"double quotes"`.
+- For strings, use `'double quotes'`.

 - Avoid the use of `!important` as much as _absolutely_ possible.

-- Avoid trailing spaces
+- Avoid trailing spaces.

 - If the value of a property is `0`, do not specify units.